 n8nio/n8n

-2. OpenClaw — AI agent platform with autonomous task execution
+2. OpenClaw — AI Agent Platform with Autonomous Task Execution

-# Option 1: Run directly with npx
+# Method 1: Run directly with npx

 npx openclaw@latest